-NAIDOC Week will be held nationally from 8-15 July.
-This year’s theme, Because of her, we can!, will celebrate the invaluable contributions that Aboriginal and Torres Strait Islander women have made – and continue to make – to community, family, history and the nation.
+NAIDOC Week is held nationally in July.
+2018’s theme, Because of her, we can!, will celebrate the invaluable contributions that Aboriginal and Torres Strait Islander women have made – and continue to make – to community, family, history and the nation.

 Although Aunty Yvonne has retired from her extensive career in the public sector, she continues to offer her time to a range of community groups and committees, including Dual Chairperson of the City of Adelaide’s Reconciliation Committee.